Depending on your situation, your account can be placed into a partial or full suspension.

 Anytime your account is past due, your service may be partially suspended.
 If the balance on your account remains unpaid, a full suspension may occur.
-A $20 account restoration fee will be charged per line to restore service if your account is partially or fully suspended.
+A $20 account restoration fee will be charged per line plus taxes, due at time of restoration, if your account is partially or fully suspended.

 *With a partial or full suspension, you'll still be able to call 611 and 911.

 **If your account is suspended for an entire bill cycle, your equipment protection or Device Protection is automatically removed.